Apalutamide

-Apalutamide, sold under the brand name Erleada among others, is a nonsteroidal antiandrogen (NSAA) medication which is used in the treatment of prostate cancer.
-It is specifically indicated for use in conjunction with castration in the treatment of non-metastatic castration-resistant prostate cancer (NM-CRPC).
+Apalutamide, sold under the brand name Erleada among others, is a nonsteroidal antiandrogen (NSAA) medication used for the treatment of prostate cancer.
+It is an androgen receptor inhibitor.
 It is taken by mouth.

 Side effects of apalutamide when added to castration include fatigue, nausea, abdominal pain, diarrhea, high blood pressure, rash, falls, bone fractures, and an underactive thyroid.
 Rarely, it can cause seizures.
 The medication has a high potential for drug interactions.
 Apalutamide is an antiandrogen, and acts as an antagonist of the androgen receptor, the biological target of androgens like testosterone and dihydrotestosterone.
 In doing so, it prevents the effects of these hormones in the prostate gland and elsewhere in the body.

 Apalutamide was first described in 2007, and was approved for the treatment of prostate cancer in February 2018.
-It was the first medication to be approved specifically for the treatment of NM-CRPC.
+It is the first medication to be approved specifically for the treatment of non-metastatic castration-resistant prostate cancer.

 Medical uses

+Apalutamide is indicated for the treatment of people with metastatic castration-sensitive prostate cancer and the treatment of people with non-metastatic castration-resistant prostate cancer.

-Apalutamide is used in conjunction with castration, either via bilateral orchiectomy or gonadotropin-releasing hormone analogue (GnRH analogue) therapy, as a method of androgen deprivation therapy in the treatment of NM-CRPC.
+Apalutamide is used in conjunction with castration, either via bilateral orchiectomy or gonadotropin-releasing hormone analogue (GnRH analogue) therapy, as a method of androgen deprivation therapy in the treatment of non-metastatic castration-resistant prostate cancer.
 It is also a promising potential treatment for metastatic castration-resistant prostate cancer (mCRPC), which the NSAA enzalutamide and the androgen synthesis inhibitor abiraterone acetate are used to treat.

-Available forms

-Apalutamide is provided in the form of 60 mg oral tablets.
-It is taken at a dosage of 240 mg once per day (four tablets) when used in the treatment of NM-CRPC.